motleykl/FlowControl_Week4/README.md

 fi
 ```

+DONT NEED ELSE IF DONT WANT IT TO DO ANYTHING

 ## For Loops

 One of the most common reasons to write a script is to automate something that is, at a minimum, very tedious to do manually and, at worst, completely impossible otherwise.
 A versatile way to incorporate repitition into a script is to use a `for` loop. `for` loops in bash have the following structure: